nerdguidedc/nerdguidedc.github.io/_posts/2016-03-12-women-aviation-space-family-day-2016.md

 location:
   name: "Udvar-Hazy Center"
   address:
-    - "10th St and Constitution Ave"
+    - "14390 Air and Space Museum Pkwy"
-  city: "Washington"
+  city: "Chantilly"
-  state: DC
+  state: VA
-  zip: 20560
+  zip: 20151
 tags: [ 'Air and Space Museum', 'Astronomy and Aeronautics', 'Udvar-Hazy Center', 'Family Events' ]
 excerpt: >
   Join us for a family day that celebrates the accomplishments of women